UEC European Track Championships – Women's team pursuit

 The Women's team pursuit at the European Track Championships was first competed in 2010 in Poland.
 Originally raced by three riders over 3000 metres, in 2013 it became a four rider, 4000 metre event identical to the men's equivalent.

 The Team pursuit competition at the European championships consists of a qualifying round raced as a time trial, followed by a final between the two fastest teams and the race for the bronze medal between the teams in 3rd and 4th place after qualification.

-The most successful country in the event has been Great Britain with nine of the sixteen titles won by the British teams.
-Laura Trott is the most successful rider in the event, being the only ever present in the first eight British wins (2010, 2011, 2013, 2014, 2015, 2018, 2019 and 2020).
+The most successful country in the event has been Great Britain with ten of the seventeen titles won by the British teams.
+Katie Archibald is the most successful rider in the event with eight titles and one silver medal, narrowly ahead of compatriots Laura Kenny also with eight gold medals and Elinor Barker with six golds medals and one silver.